eendebakpt/oapackage/docs/data.rst

 Classes of arrays
 -----------------

-The :meth:`~oapackage.oalib.arraydata_t` object represents data about a class of orthogonal arrays, e.g. the class :math:`{\operatorname{OA}(N; t; s^k)}`.
+The :meth:`~oalib.arraydata_t` object represents data about a class of orthogonal arrays, e.g. the class :math:`{\operatorname{OA}(N; t; s^k)}`.

 .. code-block:: c++